kmanuzon/salesforce-ci-cd/README.md

 # Salesforce CI/CD with GitHub Actions

-This repository is a sample Salesforce CI/CD with GitHub Actions featuring different environments and branches.
+This repository is a proof of concept for Salesforce CI/CD with GitHub Actions.

-## Statuses
+## Status

 ##### Partial SBX Builds